 We stopped by Fresh Market to buy some food items for gifts.
 One is for a birthday.
 Another to include with a Christmas gift.
 And the others for stockings.
 We spent nearly $20 on those.
 The nice thing about food items as gifts is they are generally consumed and don't add to the clutter of someones home!

 With some planning and creative thinking one doesn't have to spend much on Christmas.
 We have drastically cut our budget with fewer people to purchase for.
 I'm also using Swagbucks, Bing Rewards and credit card rewards to off set some spending as well.
 I would have skipped those new lights I mentioned as well as the pricier food gifts too if I didn't already have a plan to pay for them.
-This blogger has a list of ten free and almost free gifts to consider to reduce your holiday spending.
-I thought some of them were very clever!

 Have you saved for Christmas?
 Will you make a budget?
 How do save on Christmas expenses?